 Lemon Za’atar Salad

 This is an ode to two salads that Campo’s Chef Chris Bethoney grew up eating: fattoush (a Middle Eastern salad chock-full of toasted pita and fresh veggies) and what was called simply “Lebanese salad.”
 His father is Lebanese, so it was a frequent sight at the dinner table.
-What gives this salad punch is the za’atar spice blend made in the Campo kitchen.
+What gives this salad a punch is the za’atar spice blend from the Campo kitchen.
 It takes Bethoney back.
 “That’s what we would eat when we were little kids, licking the spices off the bread.”

 Campo’s house-made za’atar blend is the secret behind this salad.
 To get the right balance in the blend, use a scale to weigh your ingredients in grams.